Legend of the Galactic Heroes

 Legend of the Galactic Heroes (銀河英雄伝説, Ginga Eiyū Densetsu), sometimes abbreviated as LOTGH, LOGH, LGH or in Japanese (and also depicted as Heldensagen vom Kosmosinsel in the anime intro), is a series of epic science fiction novels written by Yoshiki Tanaka.
-In humanity's distant future, two interstellar states – the monarchic Galactic Empire and the democratic Free Planets Alliance – are embroiled in a never-ending war.
-The story focuses on the exploits of rivals Reinhard von Lohengramm and Yang Wen-li, as their rise to power and fame in the Galactic Empire and the Free Planets Alliance, respectively.
+Taking place in the distant future, the series follows two interstellar states – the monarchic Galactic Empire and the republican Free Planets Alliance – that are embroiled in a never-ending war.
+The story focuses on the exploits of rivals Reinhard von Lohengramm and Yang Wen-li, as they rise to fame and power in the Galactic Empire and the Free Planets Alliance, respectively.

-An anime adaptation of the novels, produced by Kitty Films, ran from 1988 to 1997.
+An anime adaptation of the novels, produced by Kitty Films, was produced from 1988 to 1997.
 There is also a manga based on the novels, with art by Katsumi Michihara.
 In addition, there are several video game adaptations, with the most recent PC release in 2008 being a real-time strategy game.
-The series did not receive an official English release until 2015, when North American anime and manga distributor Viz Media announced they had acquired the license to the novels.
+The series did not receive an official English release until 2015, when North American anime and manga distributor Viz Media announced they had acquired the license for the novels.
 On the same day, North American anime licensor Sentai Filmworks announced their license to the anime; the anime was later released on Hidive in 2017.
-A new anime adaptation by Production I.G is being released since 2018.
+A second anime adaptation by Production I.G was released in 2018.